 (many other hotels available):

 These prices include private roundtrip airport transfers and private tours with English-speaking driver (except for Tijuca Forest, which is a group jeep tour), standard rooms in hotels with breakfasts. (can use Portugese-speaking driver to reduce cost.
-Prices with group tours and walking tour with public transport would reduce cost by $100 in single or $43 per person in double or triple) We can price for upgraded rooms.
+Can price with group tours and walking tour with private transport.
+We can price for upgraded rooms.
 Prices change for holidays and special occasions .
 The hotels have many rate categories and we used prices valid for much of the year in order to simplify the chart, so just use these prices as examples.
 We can customize the package to fit your desires (adding days, subtracting days, etc.)

 extension to Buzios: